gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/SEEEDSTUDIO.md

 ## The solution

-I wanted to build a secure IoT device with [Azure Sphere](https://azure.microsoft.com/en-gb/services/azure-sphere/?WT.mc_id=julyot-co2-dglover) using the [Seeed Studio Grove CO2 & Temperature & Humidity Sensor](https://www.seeedstudio.com/Grove-CO2-Temperature-Humidity-Sensor-SCD30-p-2911.html) sensor I had in my box of bits.
+I wanted to build a secure IoT device with [Azure Sphere](https://azure.microsoft.com/en-gb/services/azure-sphere/?WT.mc_id=julyot-co2-dglover) using the [Seeed Studio Grove CO2 & Temperature & Humidity Sensor](https://www.seeedstudio.com/Grove-CO2-Temperature-Humidity-Sensor-SCD30-p-2911.html) I had in my box of bits.
 The folks at Sensirion made it super easy to port their [SCD30 driver](https://github.com/Sensirion/embedded-scd) to Azure Sphere.
 It was just a matter of implementing the I2C init/read/write functions, a microsecond sleep function, plus setting up CMake build.
 It all just worked.
 The ported driver is included in this project.

 ---